aravipati/next18labs/lab4/README.md

 *  Note the IP addresses printed as output from the APPLY.
 They are needed to complete the remaining tasks in the lab.

+Starting at Task 4: Test the HTTP Load Balancer, continue following the instructions in Qwiklabs with the following notes:

+*  Task 4
+   *  At this time the automation does not create the LB_IP_v6.
+   *  `siege-vm` is already created.
+Skip creating it.
+   *  `siege` is already installed.

+*  The remaining tasks proceed as written.